alfredomartinezjr/wosostats/resources/definitions.md

 When a defender challenges a possessing player, connects with the ball while making contact and engaging with the player, and successfully dispossesses the possessing player of the ball, it's a successful tackle that should be logged as "tackles.ball".
 Regardless of whether the defending player immediately wins the tackled ball, or just tackles the ball away, it should always be logged as a "tackles.ball."

-The difference between a tackle and the "dispossessing" defensive actions described below is that a tackle involves the defender enganging the possessing player (i.e. making contact with her and actually trying to challenge her off the ball).
+The difference between a tackle and the "dispossessing" defensive actions described below is that a tackle involves the defender engaging the possessing player (i.e. making contact with her and actually trying to challenge her off the ball).

 There will be moments when a defender tackles the ball away, creates a loose ball, and has to run to recover the ball.
 This should be logged as a "tackles.ball" for the defender and then that defender should get a "recoveries" in the next event in the "poss.action" column.
 For moments when a defender tackles the ball away and another player recovers the ball, regardless of which team recovers the ball, the defender should get credited with a "tackles.ball" and the player who subsequently recovers the ball gets credited with a "recoveries" in the next event in the "poss.action" column.